VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Design Challenges

 \subsection{Conceptual Design}

-Motivated by the above challenges, we construct \sys{} to avoid the three aforementioned drawbacks.
-We now describe some key features of \sys.
+Motivated by aforementioned challenges, we construct \sys{} to avoid the drawbacks discussed.
+We now describe key features of \sys.

-\textbf{Asymmetric tokens:} One key feature of \sys{} is the use of \emph{asymmetric} authentication tokens, inspired by techniques such as Origin-Bound Certificates~\cite{dietz2012origin} and token binding~\cite{rfc8471} (see Section~\ref{sec:related_work}).
-When interacting with a server, a client provides the public part of an asymmetric key-pair -- the \vcr{} public key.
-A client fully controls its privacy as it can choose to use the same public key, or generate a new one, when interacting with different servers, or engaging in multiple sessions with the same server.
-(A privacy-minded client would generate and use a unique key-pair for each session.)

-The server associates the \vcr{} public key with a particular \emph{session}.
-Generally, a session is any linkable set of interactions between a client\footnote{In Section~\ref{sec:discussion} we show how to extend this to include devices operated by multiple clients -- the so-called \emph{``roommate problem''}.} and the server.
-Since the notion of a session can vary widely between different types of servers, each server can define its own notion, thus providing flexibility.
-For example, in the Web context, a session most likely corresponds to an \texttt{HTTP} session -- managed using cookies since \texttt{HTTP} is stateless.
-To submit a \vcr{} for a session, the client signs the request using the corresponding \vcr{} private key.
+\taggedpara{Asymmetric tokens} When interacting with a server, a client provides the server with the public part of an asymmetric key-pair called the \emph{\vcr{} public key}.
+Upon receiving a \vcr{} public key, the server associates this key with a particular \emph{session}.
+Generally, a session is any linkable set of interactions between a client and a server.
+For example, in the Web context, a session most likely corresponds to an HTTP(S) session, which is managed using cookies.
+To protect the client's privacy, a new \vcr{} public key, which is unlinkable to any previous keys, can be used for each session.
+Finally, to submit a \vcr{} for a particular session, the client creates a request and signs it using the corresponding \vcr{} private key for that session.

-This approach addresses the first of the drawbacks of using cookies, since the private \vcr{} key is never transferred over the network.
-It also overcomes the third drawback, since the private \vcr{} key can be used to create digital signatures over the requests and request parameters, which can then be sent over any channel.
-However, attempting to replace existing Web cookies with client-generated public \vcr{} keys is infeasible from the deployment perspective, as it would require non-trivial modifications to the way servers use cookies.
-Instead, we propose the use of a cookie \wrapper{} -- a cryptographic binding between an existing server-generated session identifier (such as a traditional cookie) and a client-generated public key.